Bryde O'Rourke

-Bryde O'Rourke is an Australian rules footballer who plays for in the AFL Women's (AFLW).
+Bryde O'Rourke (born 28 November 2005) is an Australian rules footballer who plays for in the AFL Women's (AFLW).

+Born and raised in Bendigo to Margaret O'Rourke, former mayor of the city of Greater Bendigo, and former Geelong footballer Ray O'Rourke, O'Rourke played her junior football with Bendigo Football League (BFL) club Strathfieldsaye and Bendigo Pioneers in the Coates Talent League, and was selected in the Vic Country representative team at the 2023 Under-19s National Championships.

+O'Rourke was drafted as a father-daughter selection by Geelong Football Club with pick 23 at the 2023 AFL Women's draft.
+She made her senior debut in Week 6a of the 2024 AFLW season, subsequently suffering a collarbone injury, which ruled her out for the remainder of the season.

+Early life

-Born in Bendigo to former Geelong footballer Ray O'Rourke and Margaret O'Rourke, former Mayor of the City of Greater Bendigo, O'Rourke played junior football with Bendigo Football League (BFL) club Strathfieldsaye and Bendigo Pioneers in the Coates Talent League, the statewide Under 19s competion.
-O'Rourke's form led to her selection for Victoria Country at the 2023 Under 19s National Championships.
+O'Rourke was born on 28 November 2005 in Bendigo, Victoria, as the youngest of two daughters to Margaret O'Rourke, former mayor of the city of Greater Bendigo, and former Geelong footballer Ray.
+O'Rourke played junior football with Bendigo Football League (BFL) club Strathfieldsaye and Bendigo Pioneers in the Coates Talent League, the statewide Under 19s competition.
+Her form led to her selection for Vic Country at the 2023 Under 19s National Championships.

+AFLW career
-Taken as a father-daughter selection by Geelong at the 2023 AFL Women's draft, O'Rourke made her senior debut in Week 6a of the 2024 AFLW season, 55 years after her father last played in the VFL.
-This easily broke the record for the longest gap between a parent's last game and their offspring's first game, beating the previous record holders Gerry and Damian Sexton, who had less than a 45 year gap.

-Playing against Fremantle at GMHBA Stadium, O'Rourke injured her collarbone early in the match, keeping her out for the rest of the season.
+O'Rourke was taken as a father-daughter selection by Geelong Football Club with pick 23 at the 2023 AFL Women's draft.
+She made her senior debut in Week 6a of the 2024 AFLW season, 55 years after her father last played in the VFL.
+In doing so, she broke the record for the longest gap between a parent's last game and their child's first game, which was previously held by Gerry and Damian Sexton, with a less than 45-year gap.
+Playing against Fremantle at GMHBA Stadium, O'Rourke injured her collarbone early in the match, ruling her out for the remainder of the season.